Yarin580/medical-timeline/README.md

 ### `public` Directory

-Contain csv file that mock the api Data `dataforuitask.csv`.
+Contains the CSV file that mocks the API data `dataforuitask.csv`.

 ## Running the App